Educate Now to Achieve Later (ENAL) After-School Tutoring Program

 Providing a nourishing meal and safe alternative learning environment during the after school hours for urban-area youth

 The ENAL program provides STEM-based after school tutoring and enrichment to the students who have an incarcerated parent or are performing 2 – 3 grade levels below Grade Level Expectations (GLE).
 Tutoring is provided five days a week in Math, Reading and English Language Arts (ELA).
-Enrichment opportunities include: Character Educational classes, online coding, Robotics, and Science.
-TSM partners with organizations that include the St. Louis Science Center, Global Hack, Bricks4Kidz, Two Mike’s Catering, Goal Driven Counseling, and St. Stephen’s Episcopal Church to ensure that we are providing a holistic approach to service delivery.
-This approach ensures that TSM is providing the students we serve with a solid educational foundation that will promote accelerated learning during the school day and academic proficiency that enables students to graduate college and
+Enrichment opportunities include: Character Educational classes, Robotics, and Science.
+TSM partners with organizations that include the St. Louis Science Center, Bricks4Kidz, Girls on the Run, Cooking Matters, Two Mike’s Catering, and First Presbyterian Church of Ferguson to ensure that we are providing a holistic approach to service delivery.
+This approach ensures that TSM is providing the students we serve with a solid educational foundation that will promote accelerated learning during the school day and academic proficiency that enables students to graduate college and be career ready.

 Adult General Academic Program of Education (AGAPE)